Security best practice

 Individual's responsibilities using University systems on campus

-All students are responsible for taking suitable measures to protect against virus infection and failure to do so may constitute an infringement of the University’s regulations governing the use of computing facilities.
+All students are responsible for taking suitable measures to protect against virus infection.
+Failure to do so may constitute an infringement of the University’s regulations governing the use of computing facilities.

-A user who allows their computer to become infected puts at risk their own work and other people’s systems and data within the University and beyond.
+A user who allows their computer to become infected puts at risk their own work and other people’s systems and data.

 - A memory resident virus detector must be installed if available.